mwaz0wski/moviepedia/README.md

 ```
 mvn spring-boot:run
 ```
-To access it after deployment navigate to http://localhost:8080
+To access the application navigate to http://localhost:8080